 Our Health Unit works to promote, protect, and improve the health and well-being of all in our community, including all businesses who prepare and serve food.

-Please visit our Guidelines for Opening and Renovating a Food Premises webpage that provide details about building requirements, lighting, washrooms, ventilation, equipment, and other requirements and procedures you need to know before opening and operating a food premises.
-A download version of this document is available here.
+Please visit our Guidelines for Opening and Renovating a Food Premises webpage that provides details about building requirements, lighting, washrooms, ventilation, equipment, and other requirements and procedures you need to know before opening and operating a food premises.

 Please visit our Special Event and Food Vendor Requirements page for detailed instructions on organizer and vendor responsibilities when food is being offered at a public event.

 Please note that in addition to meeting event and food vendor requirements, according to the Health Protection and Promotion Act, 1990, you must notify the health unit when food will be offered to the public at an event.

 All organizers must complete a Special Event/Market Application form and submit to the Health Unit at least 30 days before the event.